-Placental-site trophoblastic tumor.
-A very rare form of GTD that develops where the placenta attaches to the lining of the uterus, usually after a normal pregnancy or an abortion.
+Placental-site or epithelioid trophoblastic tumor.
+Very rare forms of GTD that develop where the placenta attaches to the lining of the uterus, usually after a normal pregnancy or an abortion.
 These tumors may invade the muscle layer of the uterus.

 What are the symptoms of gestational trophoblastic disease or a molar pregnancy?